FWU-DE/licence-connect/README.md

 Licence Connect enables schools, school boards, and federal German states to manage educational resources by buying them, assigning them, and making them available to users at schools.

-Licence Connect Core provides a way of accessing licenses in a unified way.
+Licence Connect Core provides a way of accessing licences in a unified way.

 ## Table of Contents